Skip to content

 I have two options for you to choose from.
 The first is a food and wine-tasting night tour, and the second is a private tour of Bordeaux in a sidecar, and I’m not joking.

-If you’re a foodie you’ll love this tour as it’s great food and wine mixed in with some history and sightseeing.
+If you’re a foodie, you’ll love this tour, which combines great food and wine with history and sightseeing.

 Let your guide take you back in time to when Bordeaux was a fortified city.
 Marvel at Porte Cailhau, still standing after 300 years, and see the Grosse Cloche de Bordeaux with its famous clocks.